adamluckydo/ontology/Buddhism.md

 At this point, we have enough context to describe enlightenment in the most bare-bones possible way.
 When the Buddha fully awakened, he:

-1. Fully realized the Dependent Origination of all phenomena (that things only exist if the cause for them exists)
+1. Fully realized the Dependent Origination of all phenomena (that things only exist if the cause for them exists, including suffering)

-2. Put together insights that make up the Four Noble Truths (what suffering is, what causes it, and that it can be be ended)
+2. Experienced the Emptiness of all phenomena directly (thus seeing the cause of suffering as empty and abandoning it)

-3. Experienced the Emptiness of all phenomena directly (thus seeing the cause of suffering as empty and abandoning it)
+3. At which point he became fully enlightened (liberated from suffering and all conditioned phenomena)

-4. At which point he became fully enlightened (liberated from suffering and all conditioned phenomena)
+4. Put together the Four Noble Truths (what suffering is, what causes it, that it can be ended, and how to end it)

 And that's great for him.
 But unless you suddenly awakened after reading that, conceptual understanding is clearly not enough to reach full enlightenment.